 You'll have an understanding of the foundation course environment and appreciate the approaches and methodology needed for this type of study.
 You'll add to your portfolio with a body of work that reflects your experience of answering project briefs.

 Who Should Attend

 Any 16 - 19 year old student wanting to build up experience, portfolio work or their range of techniques.
 You may well be thinking of applying for further Art and Design study.

 Courses are typically taught by one or more of the tutors listed below.

 'The tutor was absolutely inspiring, by far the outstanding factor that made the course so enjoyable.
 The tutor is why I think my work progressed so much as they gave me huge confidence in my capabilities which is evident through the work I did that week.
 I enjoyed the inspiring tutoring, the location and the opportunity given to work out of the classroom.
 There were gallery visits during the week.
 Confidence in my artistic capabilities has really grown.
 I am more free and loose with my art, which effectively turns out bolder and more dramatic pieces.
 I will also not hesitate to go on a similar course offered as I now know how beneficial a short course can be.
 Definitely push yourself to do it, even if you feel you may be out of your depth or are not brave enough, because the friendly atmosphere and level of tutoring given is well worth it!' - Anon

 Please bring the following materials with you on the first day:

-Selection of paint brushes (synthetic and hog hair)
+- Selection of paint brushes (synthetic, not hog hair)